-- 2.1.2.1 Substances, mixtures and articles of this class are assigned to one of the following six divisions depending on the type of hazard they present: - (a) Division 1.1 Substances, mixtures and articles which have a mass explosion hazard (a mass explosion is one which affects almost the entire load virtually instantaneously); - (b) Division 1.2 Substances, mixtures and articles which have a projection hazard but not a mass explosion hazard; - (c) Division 1.3 Substances, mixtures and articles which have a fire hazard and either a minor blast hazard or a minor projection hazard or both, but not a mass explosion hazard: - (i) combustion of which gives rise to considerable radiant heat; or - (ii) which burn one after another, producing minor blast or projection effects or both; - (d) Division 1.4 Substances, mixtures and articles which present no significant hazard: substances, mixtures and articles which present only a small hazard in the event of ignition or initiation.
+- 6.2.1.2.1 Substances, mixtures and articles of this class are assigned to one of the following six divisions depending on the type of hazard they present: - (a) Division 1.1 Substances, mixtures and articles which have a mass explosion hazard (a mass explosion is one which affects almost the entire load virtually-instantaneously); - (b) Division 1.2 Substances, mixtures and articles which have a projection hazard but not a mass explosion hazard; - (c) Division 1.3 Substances, mixtures and articles which have a fire hazard and either a minor blast hazard or a minor projection hazard or both, but not a mass explosion hazard: - (i) combustion of which gives rise to considerable radiant heat; or

+- (ii) which burn one after another, producing minor blast or projection effects or both: - (d) Division 1.4 Substances, mixtures and articles which present no significant hazard: substances, mixtures and articles which present only a small hazard in the event of ignition or initiation.
 The effects are largely confined to the package and no projection of fragments of appreciable size or range is to be expected.
-An external fire shall not cause virtually instantaneous explosion of almost the entire contents of the package;
+An external fire shall not cause virtually instantaneous explosion of almost the entire contents of the package; - (e) Division 1.5 Very insensitive substances or mixtures which have a mass explosion hazard:

-- (e) Division 1.5 Very insensitive substances or mixtures which have a mass explosion hazard: substances and mixtures which have a mass explosion hazard but are so insensitive that there is very little probability of initiation or of transition from burning to detonation under normal conditions; - (f) Division 1.6 Extremely insensitive articles which do not have a mass explosion hazard: articles which contain only extremely insensitive detonating substances or mixtures and which demonstrate a negligible probability of accidental initiation or propagation. - 2.1.2.2 Explosives are classified in one of the six divisions above based on Test Series 2 to 8 in Part I of the UN Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria according to the following table:
+substances and mixtures which have a mass explosion hazard but are so insensitive that there is very little probability of initiation or of transition from burning to detonation under normal conditions; - (f) Division 1.6 Extremely insensitive articles which do not have a mass explosion hazard: articles which contain only extremely insensitive detonating substances or mixtures and which demonstrate a negligible probability of accidental initiation or propagation.

+7.2.1.2.2 Explosives are classified in one of the six divisions above based on Test Series 2 to 7 in Part I of the UN Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria according to the following table:

-Table 2.1.1: Criteria for explosives
+Table 12.1.1: Criteria for explosives

-Category Criteria Unstable ^a explosives or explosives of For explosives of Divisions 1.1 to 1.6, the following are the core set of tests that need to be performed: Division 1.1 to 1.6 Explosibility: according to UN Test series 2 (Section 12 of the UN Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria).
-Intentional explosives b are not subject to UN Test series 2.
-UN Reco g to UN Test series 3 (Section 13 of the ommendations on the Transport of Dangerous Goods, of Tests and Criteria).
-UN Reco Manual g to UN Test 3(c) (Sub-section 13.6.1 of the commendations on the Transport of Dangerous Goods, of Tests and Criteria).
-Further tests are necessary t o allocate the correct Division.
+For explosives of Divisions 1.1 to 1.6, the following are the core set of tests hat need to be performed: Explosibility: according to UN Test series 2 (Section 12 of the UN Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria ).
+Intentional explosives - b are not subject to UN Test series 2 Sensitiveness: according to UN Test series 3 (Section 13 of the UN Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria) Thermal stability: according to UN Test 3(c) (Sub-section 13.6.1 of the UN Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria ) Further tests are necessary to allocate the correct Division

-^a Unstable explosives are those which are thermally unstable and/or too sensitive for normal handling and use.
+&lt;sup>a Unstable explosives are those which are thermally unstable and/or too sensitive for normal handling and use.
 Special precautions are necessary.